chrisryan91/JavaScript-Mini-Arcade/README.md

 ### Connect Four Page

 The connect four page is the fourth and final html page.
 It contains a header element with a title and another beneath it with a span to update who the current player is.
 The game itself contains 49 div elements contained within a parent div.
 The game is styled in such a way that the first 42 div elements fit neatly with a border into the parent div making a six by seven grid.
 These elements have a class of .taken.
 Nine div elements overflow the parent div.
-These elements have a class of .nottaken.
 Beneath the main game is a header element with two spans contained within to show the current scoreboard.
 Finally, there is a button to reload the game and the page.

 <details>
 <summary>Connect Four Desktop Screenshot</summary>